aws-samples/safeguard-your-environment-and-reduce-reputational-risk-using-amazon-connect-attachment-scanning/README.md

-# Integrate Amazon Connect with attachment scanning solutions
+# Safeguard your environment and reduce reputational risk using Amazon Connect attachment scanning

 ## Introduction
 This project deploys an attachment scanning solution based on Amazon Rekognition to identify inappropriate, unwanted, or offensive content in images based on general or business-specific standards and practices.